Skip to content

 Please review the available graduate positions carefully, and ensure you read and follow all application instructions accurately when applying.

-The Interactive Robotics and Intelligent Systems (IRIS) Laboratory in the Department of Electrical and Computer Engineering of Queen’s University is looking for a doctoral student in robotics for September 2026.
+The Interactive Robotics and Intelligent Systems (IRIS) Laboratory conducts reserach in rehabilitation robotics and telerobotics.
+IRIS lab is looking for a doctoral student in robotics for September 2026.

-Required Expertise: Robotics, control systems AND machine learning
+Required Expertise: Robotics, machine learning and control systems

 Favored Expertise/skills: Haptics and telerobotics; Hands-on experience with mechanical and electronic hardware, as well as computing systems.

-Apply: Please send a digital copy of your transcripts and CV to Dr. Keyvan Hashtrudi-Zaad at khz@queensu.ca by January 1, 2026.
-Use the subject line “PhD Application for September 2026”.
+Apply: Please send a digital copy of your transcripts and CV to Dr. Keyvan Hashtrudi-Zaad at khz@queensu.ca.
+Use the subject line “PhD Position in Robotics for September 2026”.

 With the advent of faster processing power, lower cost of electronics, and push for commercial head-mounted displays, virtual reality (VR) is becoming a reality and truly a formidable technological and market-driven force in revolutionizing the way we interact with machines and each other.

-Haptic systems are designed with the promise of bringing a true sense of manipulation or collaboration to users.
-However, there are challenges at the actuation level that limits their use.
+“Kinesthetic” haptics is robotic technology that allows users to interact with computer-generated objects through their interactions with their haptic interfaces.
+Applications of these systems are in robotic-based training of surgeons and dentists.
 Haptic interfaces are primarily actuated in direct drive or with low transmission ratio.
 Therefore, they often cannot output human-level forces.
 In addition, haptic actuators are expected to deliver high torque at low speeds, which substantially reduces their efficiency and exposes them to significant stress and wear.

 In this exciting project, we plan to develop integrated mechanical/electronic hardware and software technologies to convert certain DC motors and stepper motors into haptic actuators with high output torque.
 The project will be co-supervised by Dr. Keyvan Hashtrudi-Zaad and Dr. Majid Pahlevani from the Department of Electrical and Computer Engineering of Queen’s University.
 The research will be conducted at the Interactive Robotics and Intelligent Systems (IRIS) Laboratory and Centre for Energy and Power Electronics Research (ePOWER).